 We meet four times a year at the Village Hall as well as having group visits to places of interest and carry out field walks We have also conducted archaeological digs under the guidance of the York Community Archaeologist.

-Meetings for 2019 (all start at 7:30pmin the Long Room of the Village Hall unless otherwise noted)
+Meetings for 2019 (all in the Long Room of the Village Hall unless otherwise noted)

 19th September: Julie-Ann Vickers, York Explore - “York Poor Law Union (1837 - 1929)”